Healthdirect Free Australian health advice you can count on.

 Vision and Mission

-ANZICS values integrity, respect, inclusiveness, collaboration, excellence and innovation
+ANZICS values integrity, respect, inclusiveness, collaboration, excellence and innovation.

 How ANZICS can help

-ANZICS support the My Life After ICU website which aims to assist people who have spent time as a patient in an Intensive Care Unit (ICU).
+ANZICS supports the My Life After ICU website which aims to assist people who have spent time as a patient in an Intensive Care Unit (ICU).
 For many people, particularly those who have experienced a prolonged ICU stay, a variety of physical and/or psychological health problems may persist for weeks and months after going home.

 Information lines / help lines